wp-plugins/form-maker/readme.txt

 6. Once it is complete, activate the plugin of the Form Maker.

 Once the plugin of the Form Maker is activated, you'll notice a menu on the left called "Form Maker".
 Here you can manage forms and submissions of the Form Maker.
-If any problem occurs with the form maker, please contact us info@web-dorado.com in order to correct the mistakes of the Form Maker plugin.
+If any problem occurs with the form maker, please  us info@web-dorado.com in order to correct the mistakes of the Form Maker plugin.

 == Frequently Asked Questions ==